-In some cases, schools calculate a degree GPA, which may vary slightly from the cumulative GPA as it appears in the summary portion of a student's transcript or degree progress report.
-This is due to differences in program requirements, especially when students are earning Purdue degrees.
+In some cases, schools calculate a degree GPA, which may vary slightly from the IU or program GPA as it appears in the summary portion of a student's transcript or degree progress report.
+This variation is due to differences in program requirements, especially when students are earning Purdue degrees.

-The degree GPA for IUPUI students pursuing Purdue degrees offered by the Schools of Engineering and Technology; Science; and the Tourism, Convention, and Event Management programs will be calculated using the Purdue University grading policy.
+The degree GPA for IUPUI students pursuing Purdue degrees offered by the Schools of Engineering and Technology; Science; and the Tourism, Convention, and Event Management Programs will be calculated using the Purdue University grading policy.
 Courses taken at any IU or Purdue campus and included in the student's program of study will be used in calculating the final GPA at the time the degree is awarded.

-Class Standing
+Undergraduate Class Standing